cdon-dev/ma-docs/Product Import/api/price.rst

 which represents a VAT of 12.5%.

-Shipping Rates
+Shipping Costs
 ==============

-The following shipping rates are allowed:
+The following shipping costs are allowed:

 .. _table-shipping-rates: